Guildford Circular via Albury Park Walk

 11. Sherbourne Pond to Newlands Corner (2½ km)

-• Continue on the track past Sherbourne Pond to Silent Pool, then take the footpath going steeply up the North Downs escarpment.
-At the top of the hill turn left onto the North Downs Way (NDW).
+• Go alongside Sherbourne Pond to Silent Pool and continue on the footpath climbing steeply up the North Downs escarpment.
+At the top turn left onto the North Downs Way (NDW).
 Follow it along the ridge and back to the A25 at Newlands Corner.

 1. Follow the main track past the left-hand side of Sherbourne Pond.
 Before it curves left into Albury Organic Vineyard? bear right onto a broad path running alongside the pond.
 At the far end you come to a dam separating it from its upper neighbour, Silent Pool?.